bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/lectures.md

 ### Week 13, 14: Shortest paths.
 _Nov 21-Dec 2_

-We discuss computing shortest paths in graphs, and see some of the nicest algorithms in Computer's Science: Dijkstra's algorithm and Bellman-Ford's algorithm.
+We discuss computing shortest paths on graphs, and see some of the nicest algorithms in computer science: Dijkstra's algorithm and Bellman-Ford's algorithm.
 While describing them we try to understand some common principles that guided their design.
-Bellman-Ford's algorithm uses dynamic programming and Dijkstra's algorithm is a greedy algorithm.
-These are new applications of the problem solving techniques we discussed in the previous weeks!
+We'll see that Bellman-Ford's algorithm uses dynamic programming and Dijkstra's  is a greedy algorithm, making these nice applications of the techniques we studied earlier in the semester.

 __Objectives:__
 * Understand the algorithms for computing shortest paths explained in the notes:  how they work, why they work, and their complexity